-Second, blending, like a language game or loanword phonology, is a relatively infrequent operation which involves the adaptation by the L1 grammar of something which is consciously felt - and often even intended - to be anomalous (Piñeros 2004, Gries 2012).
+Second, blending, like a language game or loanword phonology, is a relatively infrequent operation which involves the adaptation by the L1 grammar of something which is consciously felt-and often even intended-to be anomalous (Piñeros 2004; Gries 2012).
 Blending therefore offers a similar opportunity to observe emergent effects when a grammar which is optimized for L1 phonology is applied in very different circumstances.
 We know of no way to compare the frequency of blending with that of language games, but studies of neologisms have found blending to be less frequent than borrowing (Algeo 1980; Cannon 1987 via Bauer 1989), and hence less frequent than loanword adaptation.
-The CELEX lexical database identifies only 59 lemmas as blends out of a sample of 52,447 lemmas (0.11%, using a broader definition of "blend" than ours), and their summed corpus frequency is 896 in a corpus of 18,580,121 words (0.0048%) (Baayen et al. 1995, fields 3 and 23 of file EML.CD).
+The CELEX lexical database identifies only 59 lemmas as blends out of a sample of 52,447 lemmas (0.11%, using a broader definition of 'blend' than ours), and their summed corpus frequency is 896 in a corpus of 18,580,121 words (0.0048%) (Baayen et al. 1995, fields 3 and 23 of file EML.CD).
 Blending thus creates an arena in which effects of universal phonological constraints which play no role elsewhere in the grammar can emerge (Bat-El 2000).

-Our experiments on emergent effects in lexical blends find strong evidence for two subtypes of positional faithfulness: head faithfulness and proper-noun faithfulness.
-We also find weaker, but still favorable, evidence for a third subtype, noun faithfulness.
-These three categories of positional faithfulness, and our experimental findings concerning their emergent effects in blend formation, are discussed in the sections that follow.
+Our experiments on emergent effects in lexical blends find strong evidence for two subtypes of phonological positional privilege: privilege for heads and for proper nouns.
+We also find weaker, but still favorable, evidence for a third subtype, privilege for nouns.
+These three categories of positional privilege, and our experimental findings concerning their emergent effects in blend formation, are discussed in the sections that follow.